burst-apps-team/burst-wiki/pocc-mobile-app.md

                 "REDIRECT": "Cannot open send BURST page!
 Current account is not active!", "REMOVE": "Could not remove account!",
                 "UPDATE": "Update of account failed!",
-                "UNKNOWN_ACCOUNT": "Account is still unknown!
+                "UNKNOWN_ACCOUNT": "Account is still unknown.
 No transactions yet!"
             }
         }
     }